 The DOS overrange threshold register determines the degradation of signal threshold of the AD2S1210.
-The AD2S1210 allows the user to set the DOS overrange threshold to a value between 0 V and 4.82 V. The resolution of the DOS overrange threshold is 7 bits, that is, 38 mV.
-The MSB, D7, must be set to 0.
+The AD2S1210 allows the user to set the DOS overrange threshold to a value between 0 V and 4.82 V. The resolution of the DOS overrange threshold is seven bits, that is, 38 mV.
+Note that the MSB, D7, should be set to 0.
 The default value of the DOS overrange threshold on power-up is 4.1 V.